Twitter will ban its users from promoting competing social networks

-Highlighting their latest Instagram photo or Facebook post exposes a Twitter user to account suspension.
+Highlighting their latest Instagram photo or Facebook post gets a Twitter user suspended.
 And if he mentions one of his other accounts in his bio or under his own name, the penalty is the same, the network warns.

 “If the violation remains an isolated act or a first violation, we may take a number of actions, ranging from deleting one or more tweets to temporarily blocking accounts,” Twitter said in a statement.

 But violators are warned: “Any repeat violation will result in permanent suspension.”